massoncheg/forgejo-docs/docs/admin/command-line.md

         - `--option=false` to disable
           If those options are not specified value would not be changed in `update-smtp` or would use default `false` value in `add-smtp`
       - Examples:
-        - `gitea admin auth add-smtp --name ldap --host smtp.mydomain.org --port 587 --skip-verify --active`
+        - `forgejo admin auth add-smtp --name ldap --host smtp.mydomain.org --port 587 --skip-verify --active`
     - `update-smtp`:
       - Options:
         - `--id`: ID of source to be updated.
 Required.
         - other options are shared with `add-smtp`
       - Examples:
-        - `gitea admin auth update-smtp --id 1 --host smtp.mydomain.org --port 587 --skip-verify=false`
+        - `forgejo admin auth update-smtp --id 1 --host smtp.mydomain.org --port 587 --skip-verify=false`
-        - `gitea admin auth update-smtp --id 1 --active=false`
+        - `forgejo admin auth update-smtp --id 1 --active=false`
     - `add-ldap`: Add new LDAP (via Bind DN) authentication source
       - Options:
         - `--name value`: Authentication name.
 Required.